 Say hello to the animals and the Dutch Dike

-After visiting the Big Buds rescue animals, there is a Little Sprouts feeding zoo filled with adorable mini farm animals to feed for $1 per cup.
+After visiting the Big Buds rescue animals, there is a Little Sprouts feeding zoo filled with adorable mini farm animals to feed.
 And riding a pony in the flower field is one of those unforgettable experiences you can’t miss (as well as the photo op).
-Last year, a new addition was the Dutch Dike display with real sailboats that recreates the story of the boy and dike, a Dutch story that became American folklore.
-For 2023, expect to find a wishing well where you can make donations to Soldier On, a nonprofit committed to ending Veteran homelessness, and even more bikes and props for selfie moments.
+Horse and Carriage rides are also available ranging from $5-$10 on weekends.

-There are new additions to the farm along with the classics too.
+There are new additions to the farm, along with the classics.
+Photo taken at Holland Ridge Farms

 What to know before you go

-Holland Ridge expects to open between April 10-14, and tickets are expected to be available online starting the week of April 3.
-For the latest updates and to secure a date and time you need, sign up to be a VIP to access tickets before they are open to the public.
-Once tickets go on sale, you will be asked to pick a date and time to visit the farm (flex tickets are unavailable this year), and ticket costs are $15 per person (children 2 and under are free).
-The farm is open 7 days a week during the tulip season, and time slots are available for a 4-hour visit timeframe.
+Holland Ridge is expected to open in April, and their newly established Flex Tickets are available online starting at 9 AM on March 15, 2024.
+Flex Tickets are $30 each but allow you to pick any day or time during the season (even sold-out days); no reservation is needed.
+Once the general tickets go on sale, those tickets require a specific date and entry time to visit the farm, with $17 per person on weekends and $15 per person during the week.
+New this year, you can change your General Admission tickets to another day and/or arrival time up to 9 AM on the day of your visit for free.
+The farm is open 7 days a week during the tulip season, and time slots are available up to 5 PM.
 As you drive through the rural area of Cream Ridge, you will see signs for Holland Ridge Farms and the parking lot, where parking is free.
 After parking, enter through one of six entrances and grab a brochure as you scan your tickets.
 Parking and the front entrance close at 5 PM, all purchases must be made by 5:45 PM, and the farm closes at 6 PM.
+Not driving?
+There is a $5 shuttle bus from Hamilton Train Station to the farms on Saturdays and Sundays.
+For the latest updates and ticket sale announcements, sign up to be a VIP.

-You can wander the flower fields (use the new 3-D map on the website to scope out the areas you want to visit), take photos, and pick as many tulips as you like for just $1 per stem.
+Once you are there, you can wander the flower fields for as long as you want (use the 3-D map on the website to scope out the areas you want to visit), take photos, and pick as many tulips as you like for just $1 per stem (50 cents per stem on weekdays).
 Strollers and wagons are welcome, and the Bakery Barn has a changing table in the restroom should you need it.
 The farm is open, rain or shine, and they only close in extreme weather.
 And if you are looking for more floral fun, u-pick sunflowers are available at Holland Ridge Farms in the fall.

 Check out their website, Facebook, and Instagram